Payments Management

 You can only transfer payments between orders for the same patron, not between patrons.

-This circumstance can happen if a sale is refunded from an order but no refund payment is applied.
-That is, On Account, then a new sale is created and the order is paid On Account.
+This circumstance can happen, if a sale is refunded from an order but no refund payment is applied.
+This means, On Account, then a new sale is created and the order is paid On Account.
 This results in two orders in a patron record, one will show money is owed to the patron and a second showing the patron owes money.
 It will reflect on the Receivables Based on Order Balances report traditionally run with the End of Day Reports.
 See the following example.

 1. Find the Patron with the payment to be transferred.